git-moss/DrivenByMoss-Documentation/Novation/Novation-Launchpad.md

 * The upper 2 scene buttons change the key layout.
 * The 4th scene button (green) in the play mode activates additional controls in the first pad row.
 First pad toggles sustain.
 Second and third pad are pitch down/up and the following pads switch to different intensities of the modulation wheel.
 You can slide these modulation wheel pads to imitate a modulation wheel.
 * The 5th scene button (amber) in the play mode activates the chords mode.
 This mode allows to play a chord by pressing a single pad.
 The base note is taken from the current scale and increases from left to right.
-The rows from bottom to top contain the following chords: Triads, Dyads (Powerchords), Suspended second (Sus2), Suspended fourth (Sus4), Add sixth (6), Major seventh chord (maj7), Add ninth (9), Add eleventh (11).
+The rows from bottom to top contain the following chords: Triads, Dyads (Power chords), Suspended second (Sus2), Suspended fourth (Sus4), Add sixth (6), Major seventh chord (maj7), Add ninth (9), Add eleventh (11).
 The same octave, scale and base note settings apply as with the play mode.
 * The white scene button toggles between Chromatic and Scale Only mode.
 * The lower 2 scene buttons change the root note of the scale.